8 Wonders Of The World | Are They Worth Visiting?

 Best Time of the Year to visit

 The best season to visit the Great Pyramid of Giza in Egypt is typically late autumn to early spring.
-From November to February, these cooler months are much more comfortable for exploring.
-Avoid the scorching summer heat to help ensure an enjoyable experience.
+These cooler months, from November to February, are more comfortable for exploring with kids.
+We have been in April and July when the scorching summer heat is less enjoyable for families.

 Tips for visiting